Alokkumar-8467/The-Complete-JavaScript/003_Data_Types/Readme.md

 when i use * in front of string  number '100', then it syntax error *'100'
 VM794:1 Uncaught SyntaxError: Unexpected token '*'

-/'100'
+when i use / in front of string  number '100', then it syntax error /'100'
 VM816:1 Uncaught SyntaxError: Invalid regular expression: missing /
 ```